Social Media Marketing

 A proper paid ad is built in Ads Manager, the platform's full advertising tool, with control over every element: precise audience targeting, the campaign objective (leads, sales, traffic, not just engagement), placements, ad formats, budgets, and optimisation.

 This control is what makes proper ads effective.
-You can target exactly who you want, optimise toward the outcome that matters, test multiple versions, and use formats and placements suited to your goal.
+You can target exactly who you want, optimise towards the outcome that matters, test multiple versions, and use formats and placements suited to your goal.
 It takes more skill and effort than boosting, but it is the difference between paying for activity and running advertising designed to produce results.

 How do they compare?